Ernest Edward FINCH

 Singapore Memorial Kranji CWGC

 Ernest Finch was born on 23 July 1902 in St Ebbe’s.
 He was the fourth of the twelve children of William Finch, a bricklayer, and his wife Annie (née Hale).
 William was from the city-centre parish of St Mary Magdalen in Oxford.
-Annie came originally from Croydon in Surrey, but her family had moved to St Thomas’s in Oxford by the time she was nine.
+Annie came originally from Croydon in Surrey, but her family had moved to St Thomas’s in west Oxford by the time she was nine.
 She and William were married in the winter of 1897 and initially lived in a house on the High Street; their first child Violet was born there the following summer.

 Ernest’s mother Annie died in May 1926 at the age of 52.
 She was buried in the churchyard of St Aldates.

-Back to the 24 Men of Grandpont 1939-45 biographies page
+Back to the 24 Men of Grandpont and Cold Harbour 1939-45 biographies page

 Ernest Finch's Japanese Prisoner of War record, and a translation of the Japanese characters kindly supplied by Matthew Grayson.
 (Click on either image to close)